delphix/couchbase/docs/docs/Discovery.md

 Create Sourceconfig
 ===================
 Environments exist to contain `repositories`, and each environment may have any number of repositories associated with it.
 `Repository` contains database instances and in each repository any number of `SourceConfig` objects, which represent known database instances.
 There is no source config generated automatically in couchbase-plugin.
 Therefore, we need to add `SourceConfig` objects through which can create a dSource.

-For XDCR setup:
+*For XDCR setup*
-Steps:
 1. Login to the Delphix Management application.
 2. Click Manage.
 3. Select Environments.
 4. Select the repository
 5. Click on `+` icon ( Shown in next image )

 ![](images/image10.png)

 6. Add required details in pop up

 ![](images/image11.png)

+*For CBBKPMGR setup:*
-For CBBKPMGR setup: Here steps is same as we saw in XDCR setup.
+Here steps is same as we saw in XDCR setup.
 Since this approach is zero touch production based, no need to fill the exact details of source host.
 This is bug that source config is coming same for both type of approaches.
 For now, we can fill dummy data in field of `source host` name.
-Steps:

 1. Login to the Delphix Management application.
 2. Click Manage.
 3. Select Environments.
-4. Select the repository
+4. Select the repository.
-5. Click on `+` icon ( Shown in next image )
+5. Click on `+` icon ( Shown in next image ).

 ![](images/image10.png)

 6. Add required details in pop up

 ![](images/image11.png)